heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > ## Modular Reasoning of Higher-Order Effects
 >
-> Zhixuan and Wu (2023) proposes a general categorical framework for
+> Zhixuan and Wu (2023) proposes a general categorical framework for algebraic
-> algebraic and higher-order effects with support for equational
+> and higher-order effects with support for equational theories.
+Lindley et
-> theories.
-Lindley et al. (2024) proposes a new perspective on scoped
-> effects which enables us to reason about scoped effects using
+> al. (2024) proposes a new perspective on scoped effects which enables us to
-> parameterised algebraic theories.
-I wonder how the modular reasoning
+> reason about scoped effects using parameterised algebraic theories.
+I wonder
-> approach in Section 5 is related to these two papers.
-Especially, what
+> how the modular reasoning approach in Section 5 is related to these two
-> are the advantages and disadvantages of reasoning with hefty algebras
+> papers.
+Especially, what are the advantages and disadvantages of reasoning
-> compared to other approaches?
+> with hefty algebras compared to other approaches?

-Thanks for the reminders.

-[FIXME] We have expanded Sect.
+Thanks for the reminders!
+We have expanded Sect.
 5 to compare with these works.

 > # Minor Comments and Typos
 >
-> - 121: I would expect `A = () -> C!Δ'` since `A` should be a value
+> - 121: I would expect `A = () -> C!Δ'` since `A` should be a value type while
->  type while `C!Δ'` is a computation type
+>  `C!Δ'` is a computation type

 Indeed, thanks!
 Fixed.